Alecsis/homelab-traefik-authentik/authentik/readme.md

-Use my compose filling domain the domain fild as well as making a password for the DB configs, use this command:
+Use my compose, and required fields as well as make a password for the DB, use this command:
 ```
 echo "PG_PASS=$(openssl rand -base64 36 | tr -d '\n')" >> .env
 echo "AUTHENTIK_SECRET_KEY=$(openssl rand -base64 60 | tr -d '\n')" >> .env